Bethungra Spiral: History

-The original single-track line, opened in 1878, was graded at 1 in 40 for Sydney bound trains, which imposed a severe limitation on train loads and also caused congestion as bank engines were attached and detached.
+The original single-track line, opened in 1878, was graded at 1 in 40 for Sydney bound trains, which imposed a severe limitation on train loads, and also caused congestion as bank engines were attached and detached.

-When the line was duplicated in the late 1940s, an 8.9 kilometre spiral deviation was built.
+When the line was duplicated in the early 1940s, an 8.9 kilometre spiral deviation was built.
 The spiral makes use of local geography in the shape of a convenient hill around which the uphill ("up", or Sydney-bound) track spirals in order to gain the necessary height over a longer distance, thus giving a lesser gradient.
-However, the fact that the hill is on the "down" (southbound) side of the original track necessitated two crossings of the original line by the new northbound track — one a tunnel to take it to the eastern (or "down") side of the original track in order to then spiral around the hill, and a viaduct beyond the spiral to take the new track back to the left hand side of the original line, as Australian trains run on the left, as in the UK, France and Japan.
-The Spiral has two short tunnels, one already mentioned at the beginning of the Spiral, for the "up" track to cross beneath the original line to reach the "down" side, and a second tunnel that allows it to pass over itself at a later point in the Spiral, having circled the hill to gain height.
+However, the fact that the hill is on the "down" (southbound) side of the original track necessitated two crossings of the original line by the new northbound track — a tunnel to take it to the eastern (or down) side of the original track in order to then spiral around the hill, and a viaduct beyond the spiral to take the new track back to the left hand side of the original line, because Australian trains run on the left, as in the UK, France and Japan.
+The Spiral has two short tunnels, one already mentioned at the beginning of the Spiral, for the up track to cross beneath the original line to reach the down side, and a second tunnel that allows it to pass over itself at a later point in the Spiral, having circled the hill to gain height.

-The spiral increased the distance travelled by uphill (northbound) trains by about two kilometres.
-Downhill (southbound) trains continue to use the original line.
+The Spiral increased the distance travelled by northbound trains by about two kilometres.
+Southbound trains continue to use the original line.
 The ruling gradient of the new uphill line is 1 in 66.

-Due to the extensive blasting required to create 27-metre deep cuts through granite, the line suffers from rockfalls, with twelve significant falls happening between 1960 and 1987.
-In January 1994, the spiral line closed for a four-month rebuild, which saw the cuts widened and regraded to benched 55 degree slopes as part of the One Nation project.
+Due to the extensive blasting required to create 27-metre deep cuts through granite, the line suffers from rock falls, with twelve significant falls happening between 1960 and 1987.
+In January 1994, as part of the One Nation project, the Spiral closed for a four-month rebuild, which saw the cuts widened and regraded, including 55-degree benched slopes.

 Description

-Starting at the lower left corner of the interactive map, the "up" track to Cootamundra (and thence to Sydney) is the one on the left.
-It diverges from the "down" track and has been built at a less steep gradient than the "down" track and so is able to pass under it (through a tunnel) then sweeping around the hill (passing through the second tunnel in the process), gaining elevation all the while until crossing over itself above the second tunnel.
+Starting at the lower left corner of the interactive map, the up track to Cootamundra (and thence to Sydney) is the one on the left.
+It diverges from the down track and has been built at a less steep gradient than the down track and so is able to pass under it (through a tunnel) then sweeping around the hill (passing through the second tunnel in the process), gaining elevation all the while until crossing over itself above the second tunnel.
 It is now higher than the down track and on its right (if northbound), and at an overpass further north (click on "Full screen" to view), crosses back over to the left and eventually the two tracks converge just short of the Olympic Highway level crossing.